Melvin Tumin: Career

 After graduating, Tumin taught at Wayne State University and served on the Mayor's Commission on Race Relations in Detroit.
 In 1947 he joined Princeton University, where he held appointments until his retirement in 1989; he was appointed as a full professor sometime in the early 1960s.
 Tumin's work on racial segregation and desegregation was published by the Anti-Defamation League in 1957.
 In the 1960s he also taught at Columbia University Teachers College.

 Tumin was President of The Society for the Study of Social Problems for the period 1966-67.
 Tumin received a Guggenheim Fellowship in 1969.

 Tumin directed a task force of the U.S. National Commission on the Causes and Prevention of Violence and was an author of three volumes of its 1970 report Crimes of Violence.

 Social stratification

 In 1953 Tumin challenged the Davis–Moore hypothesis of social stratification with his paper "Some principles of stratification: a critical analysis".
 Tumin took Davis–Moore to imply that social stratification was mostly inevitable and provided a positive function for society.
 He analyzed the arguments of Davis and Moore and found them wanting in a number of respects.
+He offered a contrasting view of social stratification, defining it as a hierarchical arrangement within any social group or society where positions are unequal in terms of power, wealth, social standing, and personal satisfaction.
+He directly challenged Davis and Moore's assertion that the functional importance of different social roles could be objectively determined.
+Tumin argued that talent and ability lack objective measurement, contrary to Davis and Moore's belief.
+He also pointed out the absence of equal opportunities and questioned the notion that trainees in organizations make significant sacrifices.
+Furthermore, Tumin contended that rewards are not the sole motivator for individuals.
 In a reply to Tumin's paper, Davis stated that his ideas seek to explain inequality, rather than justify it.
 Davis also accused Tumin of a number of errors.
 Tumin's 1967 book Social Stratification: The Forms and Functions of Inequality was widely used as a textbook and was re-issued in 1985.